Yanagisawa clan

 The Yanagisawa clan (柳沢氏, Yanagisawa-shi) was a Japanese samurai clan who rose to prominence under the Edo period Tokugawa shogunate.
-The main branch of the clan ruled as daimyō of Yamato-Kōriyama Domain in Yamato Province (150,120 koku) until the Meiji restoration, and was subsequently unbowed with the kazoku peerage title of hakushaku (count).
+The main branch of the clan ruled as daimyō of Kōriyama Domain in Yamato Province (150,120 koku) until the Meiji restoration, and was subsequently unbowed with the kazoku peerage title of hakushaku (count).

 Origins and Edo period history

 The Yanagisawa were originally from Kai Province and descend from the Takeda clan by Ichijo Tokinobu, grandson of Takeda Nobunaga, a grandson of Takeda Nobuyoshi (1128-1186).

 Yanagisawa Nobutoshi (1548-1614) was the son of Aoki Nobutaka, and member of the Mukawashu, a cadet branch of the Takeda clan descending from Ichijo Tokinobu, and a group of warriors who defended the border.
 At that time, the Aoki clan was in the position of the head of the Mukawashu.
 After the fall of the Takeda clan, the Yanagisawa together with other Mukawashu were recruited by Tokugawa Ieyasu, who protected several surviving retainers of the Takeda clan, such as the Yonekura clan and the Tsuchiya clan.
 On August 16, 1582, Ieyasu granted him 72 kan 800 mon (equivalent to approximately 300 koku) of land in Kai province.
 In 1590, when Ieyasu was transferred to Kanto, Nobutoshi received 230 koku in the Hachigata territory of Musashi Province.

 Yanagisawa Yasuyoshi (1595-1686), his son, was a Hatamoto, a direct retainer of Tokugawa Hidetada and later Tokugawa Ietsuna, increasing his income to 430 koku, whereas his younger brother Yanagisawa Yasutada (1602-1687) went into the service of Tokugawa Tsunayoshi of Tatebayashi Domain.